-- The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 to 132 credits, including general elective credits, are required for the Bachelor of Music degree in Music Performance.
-The University's Tier II writing requirement for the Music Performance major is met - by completing Music 381.
+The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 to 132 credits, including general elective credits, are required for the Bachelor of Music degree in Music

+The University's Tier II writing requirement for the Music Performance major is met by completing Music 381.
 That course is referenced in item 3. c. below.

-The requirements of the College of Music for the Bachelor of Music degree. - 3.
+The requirements of the College of Music for the Bachelor of Music degree.

 The following requirements for the major:

 - Demonstrate a high standard of excellence, proficiency in public performance, and a substantial repertoire in one of the five performance areas, as judged by the appropriate faculty. - Perform a senior recital that is satisfactory to the appropriate faculty.
-The successful completion of the senior recital satisfies the capstone experience requirement for the music performance maior. - c.
-The courses that are listed above under the heading

-General Requirements for All of the Bachelor's Degree Programs in the College of Music.
+The successful completion of the senior recital satisfies the capstone experience requirement for the music performance major. - The courses that are listed above under the heading General Requirements for All of the Bachelor's Degree Programs in the College of Music. - Complete the requirements for one of the following five performance areas:

-(1) Piano (52 credits):
+Piano (52 credits):

-(a) Private instruction in piano.
+Private instruction in piano.
 This requirement must be met by completing 12 credits of Music 150A and 12 credits of Music 350A (24 credits).
 A minimum grade-point average of 2.00 for the 24 credits of Music 150A and 350A is required.

-(b) All of the following courses (24 credits):
+All of the following courses (24 credits):

-(2) 7 (11 01 1 owing courses (21 credito).

 MUS 112 Chamber Music 2

-MUS 149 Keyboard Skills
+MUS 149 Keyboard Skills 1

-MUS 337 Conducting for Music Performance Majors
+MUS 337 Conducting for Music Performance

+Majors 1

 MUS 346 Keyboard Methods and Literature I 2

 MUS 347 Keyboard Methods and Literature II 2

 MUS 348 Piano Accompanying 6

 MUS 349 Piano Performance 6

-MUS 413 Keyboard Literature to Mid-19th Century
+MUS 413 Keyboard Literature to Mid-19th

+Century 2

-MUS 414 Keyboard Literature since the Mid-19th Century
+MUS 414 Keyboard Literature since the

+Mid-19th Century 2

-(c) One o f the fo ollowing courses (2 credits):
+(c) One of the following courses (2 credits):

-MUS 410 Jazz History2
+MUS 410 Jazz History 2

 MUS 415 Art Song Literature: German 2

-MUS 416 Art Song Literature: French, Spanish and Italian
+MUS 416 Art Song Literature: French, Spanish

+and Italian 2

+MUS 417 Art Song Literature: British and

+American 2

+MUS 418 Opera and Oratorio Aria Literature 2

+MUS 419 Baroque Music 2

+MUS 420 2

+MUS 421 Music of the 19th Century 2

+MUS 422 2

+MUS 423 2

+MUS 424 Music, Sexuality, and Gender 2